 Russian Lawmaker: Foreign Visitors Not Exempt from Anti-LGBT Law

-The day after the International Olympic Committee (IOC) announced it had received assurances from “the highest level of government in Russia” that foreigners visiting the country for the 2014 Olympics would be exempt from a newly-passed law prohibiting “homosexual propaganda,” the co-sponsor of the bill told reporters the law will remain enforced during the Sochi Games.
+WASHINGTON – The day after the International Olympic Committee (IOC) announced it had received assurances from “the highest level of government in Russia” that foreigners visiting the country for the 2014 Olympics would be exempt from a newly-passed law prohibiting “homosexual propaganda,” co-sponsor of the "non-traditional relationships" bill told reporters the law will remain enforced during the Sochi Games.

 “I have not heard any comments from the government of the Russian Federation but I know it is acting in accordance with Russian law,” said Vitaly Milonov, a Member of the Legislative Assembly of St. Petersburg, according to Gay Star News.
 “If a law has been approved by the federal legislature and signed by the president, then the government has no right to suspend it.
 It doesn’t have the authority.”

 “The co-sponsor of this hateful law said it clearly enough—until there is formal action to repeal the law, it applies to everyone within Russian borders,” said Human Rights Campaign vice president for communications Fred Sainz.
 “It ought to be clear to the IOC that verbal assurance from nameless Russian officials will do nothing to protect LGBT Olympians, visitors, and personnel during the Sochi games.”